Make a donation

 Querying, Correction and Collation:

-- The other flags are the query (?) which can be placed after a grapheme to indicate uncertainty of reading; the asterisk (*) can indicate a collated reading (but is to be voided when the version history indicates CDLI confidence in the transliteration); and the exclamation mark that indicates editor correction.
+- The other flags are the query (?) which can be placed after a grapheme to indicate uncertainty of reading; the asterisk (*) can indicate a collated reading (but is to be deleted when the version history indicates CDLI confidence in the transliteration); and the exclamation mark that indicates editor correction.
 After a corrected sign, the actual sign on the tablet may optionally be given, using sign names in upper case: a! or ki!(DI).